slaclab/VADER-Analytics/docs/SOLAR-DISAGGREGATION.md

 need to have access to the solar generation both historically and in real time.

 ## Solution:
 The proposed method (Contextually Supervised Source Separatio) aims to separate the metered netload into two distinct signals: solar generation and  load consumption at the feeder and individual customer level.
 This approach uses only existing AMI measurements, solar information, such as irradiance or monitored solar generation at a specific site in the same region, outside temperatures and hour of the day.
 The disaggregation is performed both historically and real time.

 Please refer to the paper for more details aobut the theory and the results:
-Michaelangelo Tabone, Sila Kiliccote, and Emre Can Kara.
+"Michaelangelo Tabone, Sila Kiliccote, and Emre Can Kara.
 Disaggregating solar generation behind individual meters in real time.
-Proceedings of the 5th Conference on Systems for Built Environments - BuildSys 18, 2018. doi: 10.1145/3276774.3276776.
+Proceedings of the 5th Conference on Systems for Built Environments - BuildSys 18, 2018. doi: 10.1145/3276774.3276776."

 # List of folders